Yale-BIM/f21-assignments/assignment-5/README.md

 For example, you can change the [face of the robot](https://shutter-ros.readthedocs.io/en/latest/) based on whether a human face is detected in front of it, or make it speak some word depending on the number of faces in its field of view.

-> Note: You should consult with Marynel or Tim what you plan to implement as a reaction on the robot to make sure that (a) it is not too hard to make it work, and (b) it is safe for the robot.
+> Note: You should consult with Marynel what you plan to implement as a reaction on the robot to make sure that (a) it is not too hard to make it work, and (b) it is safe for the robot.

 Your deliverables for this part of the assignment are: